Cartheur-Research/bunnyhop/README.md

 _Background_

-Bunnyhop is a form of skill-based movement that's been present in many games and game engines since before 2000.
-It's performed by repeating jumps in order to gain velocities higher than are possible by normal movement.
+Bunnyhop is a form of skill-based movement that's been present in many games and game engines; it's performed by repeating jumps in order to gain velocities higher than are possible by normal movement.

 _Strategy_

-Use VSCode to build the asterisk image:

-`cd build`
-`docker build -t cartheur/asterisk .`

-And a terminal to run the container

-* `cd host`
-* `docker-compose up`
-* `docker run -it cartheur/asterisk`
+Bunnyhop uses [asterisk](https://github.com/Cartheur-Research/asterisk) to perform the magic.
+But we don't want to only use this as a single-instance container.
+Rather, as part of a Kubernetes rig.
+The first thing to do is go to the asterisk [ReadMe](/asterisk/README.md).

 _Development status_

-Container running without errors or warnings.
+Kuberentes system running without errors or warnings.
+Next step is to configure around asterisk.